gramian/numerical-schemer.xyz/_posts/2022-06-03-chicken-base.md

 ### Reducers

-While R5RS provides a `map` function, a "fold" function is not part of the standard, Therefore these reducers are included:
+While R5RS provides a `map` function, a "fold" function is not part of the standard ([for a good reason](https://jeremykun.com/2013/09/30/the-universal-properties-of-map-fold-and-filter/)), Therefore these reducers are included:

 * `(foldl fun ini lst)` - Apply binary function argument pair-wise to argument initialized accumulator and elements of list argument head to tail.